 Looking at the factory speaker connector in the dash, the side of the connector that has a retaining clip on it is the positive side.
 The wire with a brown stripe is the negative wire.

 If you purchased the Focal component set, you will need to mount the passive crossovers under the dash.
 The crossovers can be zip tied in place.
-On the passenger side there is a good location above the kick panel area below the heater box in the far corner against the firewall.
-Try to avoid mounting the crossovers to high current cables.
+On the passenger side it can fit through the speaker opening and toward the middle of the dash.
+Securing it is ideal to avoid rattles On the driver side we usually mount the crossover network to a harness from under the dash, and feed the speaker wires up through the speaker opening. (removing the heater duct along the bottom of the dash makes things easier to see and access sometimes) Try to avoid mounting the crossover to high current cables.
 The inductor coils can act like antennas for radiated electrical noise.
 If you end up with a buzzing sound in your speakers even with the radio off, it is because your crossover is mounted in to close to an electrically noisy item.
 Simply try mounting it in another location.
 This is rarely a problem but can happen.

 Crank it up and enjoy!